BCIT-SSD-2020-21/mobile-project-team-2/README.md

 A minimal implementation of each milestone feature must exist before any team member can move on to tasks relating to the next milestone.
 A review must be conducted by the instructor before the team is approved to advance to the next milestone.

 ### Milestone 1
-- ✅Authentication (Register, Login, Logout)
+- ✅ Authentication (Register, Login, Logout)
 - ✅ Consume a Stock Price API (like finnhub.io and/or alphavantage.co)
 - ✅ expo install firebase
 - ✅ Search and display the current stock price for a given symbol
 - User Interface
 - ✅ Register/Login Screen
 - ✅ Search/Quote Screen
 - ✅ Navigation link to Log Out

 [Figma Prototye](https://www.figma.com/file/RSOoEmLT3sZSQatMWqtzGz/DiamondHands?node-id=0%3A1)

 ### Milestone 2
-- ✅Create and consume a user “portfolio” API (single currency)
+- ✅ Create and consume a user “portfolio” API (single currency)
-- ✅Create a user’s “Cash” (each user to start with $50,000)
+- ✅ Create a user’s “Cash” (each user to start with $50,000)
-- ✅Perform a “market buy”
+- ✅ Perform a “market buy”
 - ✅ Create a record for {user, symbol, quotePrice, numShares}
 - ✅ Update Cash by subtracting quotePrice x numShares
-- ✅Perform a “market sell” (same as a buy but numShares should be negative and thus Cash should increase)
+- ✅ Perform a “market sell” (same as a buy but numShares should be negative and thus Cash should increase)
-- ✅User Interface
+- ✅ User Interface
 - ✅ Buy/Sell Links on the Search/Quote Screen
 - ✅ Buy/Sell Screen
 ### Milestone 3
 - ✅ Display “Portfolio Positions” (each position is the sum of the numShares for a given user and symbol, the average price per share, the current price per share, and the profit/loss which is the difference between the average price multiplied by shares held and current price multiplied by shares held).
 - ✅ Display “Portfolio Value” = Cash plus the sums of each position currentPrice multiplied by shares held)
 - User Interface
 - ✅ Portfolio Screen (Display Cash, List of Positions…with Buy/Sell Links, and Portfolio Value)
 - ✅ Navigation links to view Portfolio or Search/Quote Screen
 ### Milestone 4
 - Add “Stock Watchlist”
 - User Interface